langoodall/Extension-Output-Biomass-Reclass-HPC/docs/index.md

 # Download

-- The latest version of Biomass-By-Age can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/blob/master/deploy/installer/LANDIS-II-V7%20Output%20Biomass%20Reclass%203.1-setup.exe).
+- The latest version of Biomass Output Reclassification can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/blob/master/deploy/installer/LANDIS-II-V7%20Output%20Biomass%20Reclass%203.1-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files